-The value of a fund's equity assets will be affected by factors such as the performance of individual companies, market movements and sentiment, and the economic performance of the country or sector.

-In the case of equities held in international or Australian markets, there is also the risk of currency movements impacting on returns.

-Listed property Particularly significant risk: market risk The value of a fund's property assets will be affected by factors such as the demand for property generally, demand for the sector and location, the quality of specific properties, the performance of individual property securities, the general economy, market sentiment and movements in interest rates.
+Income assets Cash & cash equivalents Particularly significant risks: inflation risk and credit risk The value of a fund's cash assets may not keep pace with inflation (inflation risk).
+This could mean that even though your investment may be growing in value, it may not give you the same buying power in the future as you would expect in today's money.
+The value of cash assets can also be impacted by the ability of an issuer to pay interest or repay a loan or an issuer's creditworthiness declining (credit risk).
+Fixed interest Particularly significant risks: inflation risk, interest rate risk and credit risk The value of a fund's fixed interest assets may not keep pace with inflation (inflation risk) which could mean that even though your investment may be growing in value, it may not give you the same buying power as you would expect in today's money.
+The value of fixed interest assets will be affected by changes to interest rates (interest rate risk).
+It can also be impacted by the ability of a borrower to repay a loan or pay interest, the ability of a counterparty to meet payments, or an issuer's creditworthiness declining (credit risk).
+Fixed interest may involve extensive use of derivatives.
+The potential gains and losses from derivatives can be substantial and can increase the volatility of a fund's returns.
+In the case of fixed interest securities held in international markets, there is also the market risk of currency movements impacting returns.
+Growth assets Equities Particularly significant risk: market risk The value of a fund's equity assets will be affected by factors such as the performance of individual companies, market movements and sentiment, and the economic performance of the country or sector.
+In the case of equities held in international or Australian markets, there is also the risk of currency movements impacting returns.
+Listed property Particularly significant risk: market risk The value of a fund's property assets will be affected by factors such as the demand for property generally, the demand for the sector and location, the quality of specific properties, the performance of individual property securities, the general economy, market sentiment and movements in interest rates.
 In the case of listed securities or underlying properties held in international or Australian markets, there is also the risk of currency movements impacting returns.

-Other Risks particular to the asset class: market risk, liquidity risk and derivatives risk

-(alternative investments)

-Alternative investments may be more complex and less liquid than traditional assets, particularly in times of significant market volatility.
+Other derivatives risk Risks particular to the asset class: market risk, liquidity risk and Other growth asset classes may be more complex and less liquid than traditional assets, particularly in times of significant market volatility.
 They can also involve more extensive use of derivatives.
 The potential gains and losses from derivatives can be substantial and can increase the volatility of a fund's returns.